Tanjung Tuan

 The cape is well known for the Cape Rachado Lighthouse facing the Strait of Malacca.
-The coastal area off the cape is famous as the site of the naval Battle of Cape Rachado in 1606, between the Dutch VOC and Portuguese fleets.
+The coastal area off the cape is famous as the site of the naval Battle of Cape Rachado in 1606, between the Dutch East India Company (VOC) and Portuguese fleets.
 The battle was the opening act for the series of conflicts between the Dutch-Johor coalition and Portuguese Malacca that ultimately ended with the Portuguese surrender of the city and fort of Malacca to the VOC in 1641.

 Lighthouse

 After Portugal conquered Malacca in 1511, the Portuguese wanted to build a lighthouse to guide its ships.
 Tanjung Tuan was chosen and the cape was named Cape Rachado by them.
 Subsequently, a lighthouse was built between 1528 and 1529.
 As Malacca switched hands to the Dutch and later to the British in 1641 and 1824 respectively, so too did the possession of the structure.